What Is a Restrictive Modifier? (with Examples)

 - My brother Mark, who lives in London, is visiting on Saturday.
 (This is a non-restrictive modifier.
 We already know which of my brothers we're talking about.
 The text in bold is just additional information.
 That's why it's offset with commas.)

-Remember, anything that modifies something else in a way that is essential for meaning is a restrictive modifier.
+Remember that anything that modifies something else in a way that is essential for meaning is a restrictive modifier.
 So, the following are all restrictive modifiers:

 - My vase

 - The blue vase